s-victor/TinyPedal/docs/customization.md

 `brands.json` file will be generated and saved in `TinyPedal\settings` folder after first time launch of the APP.

 To modify brands setting, open `Vehicle brand editor` and edit entries from each rows and columns.
 Each row represents a vehicle.

-First column is full vehicle name that must match in-game vehicle name.
-Second column is brand name.
+`Vehicle name` is full vehicle name that must match in-game vehicle name.

+`Brand name` is custom brand name.

 To import vehicle brand data from `Rest API`, click `Import from` menu, and select either `RF2 Rest API` or `LMU Rest API`.
 Note, game must be running in order to import from `Rest API`.
 Newly imported data will be appended on top of existing data, existing data will not be changed.